level23/druid-client/README.md

     // Alternative way to select a dimension with a different output name.
     // If you want, you can select multiple dimensions at once.
     ->select(['mccmnc' => 'carrierCode'])
-    // Select a dimension, but change it's value using a lookup function.
+    // Select a dimension, but change its value using a lookup function.
     ->lookup('carrier_title', 'mccmnc', 'carrierName', 'Unknown')
-    // Select a dimension, but change it's value by using an extraction function.
+    // Select a dimension, but change its value by using an extraction function.
 Multiple functions are available,
     // like timeFormat, upper, lower, substring, lookup, regexp, etc.
     ->select('__time', 'dateTime', function(ExtractionBuilder $builder) {
         $builder->timeFormat('yyyy-MM-dd HH:00:00');